 According to Realself, the average cost of users who had the procedure was $4,950.
 The vast majority of this cost is the surgeon’s fee.
 The implant itself is purchased by the surgeon from companies such as Implantech and the cost of this is usually between $175-$500 depending on the brand and style.
-For those with signficant asymmetry or those seeking a large change, a 3-D printed custom chin implant is an option.
+For those with significant asymmetry or those seeking a large change, a 3-D printed custom chin implant is an option.
 Custom chin implant cost would be significantly more as the materials fee, not including a CT scan, is around $4,000.

 Chin Implant vs Chin Filler Cost

-A quick, easy, and temporary alternative to a chin implants is chin filler.
+A quick, easy, and temporary alternative to chin implants is chin filler.
 In this, an injectable hyaluronic acid is placed over the chin bone to provide custom volume to the area.
-The average cost of filer is $500-$600 per a milliliter of volume.
+The average cost of the filer is $500-$600 per milliliter of volume.
 The results last up to two years.
-For those needing only a little bit of volume this can work out to be fairly cheap; however since implants are permanent and not charged by volume needed, in the long term an implant will always work out to be cheaper.
+For those needing only a little bit of volume this can work out to be fairly cheap; however, since implants are permanent and not charged by volume needed, in the long term an implant will always work out to be cheaper.

 Chin Implant Results

 The cost of a chin implant doesn’t dictate the results.
-Every patient has a different underlying anatomy and while the surgeon can help choose the best implant size and shape, and place it precisely, results are primarily dependent on the patient’s anatomy.
+Every patient has different underlying anatomy and while the surgeon can help choose the best implant size and shape, and place it precisely, results are primarily dependent on the patient’s anatomy.
 The best chin implant results occur when the surgeon and patient can communicate the goals both using simulated images before surgery and while testing out sizes of implants during surgery.
 Check out more chin implant before and after pictures here.

 Cheap Chin Implants

 The price of cheap chin implants can be COSTLY.
 Medical tourism is a common practice in which patients will seek cheaper care in an international setting.
 Internationally, these chin implants are hand carved from a solid block of silicone.
-While one can get improvement with this cost saving measure, the element of human error can lead to many poor outcomes.
-In addition, infection is the main risk of a chin implant and follow up care is important.
+While one can get improvement with this cost-saving measure, the element of human error can lead to many poor outcomes.
+In addition, infection is the main risk of a chin implant, and follow-up care is important.